stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 thought it very peculiar that Surama was able to talk with them.
-Alfred would not tell her who or what Surama was, but had once explained rather haltingly that he was a much older man than would be commonly thought credible, and that he had mastered secrets and been through experiences calculated to make him a colleague of phenomenal value for any scientist seeking Nature&rsquo;s hidden mysteries.
+Alfred would not tell her who or what Surama was, but had once explained rather haltingly that he was a much older man than would be commonly thought credible, and that he had mastered secrets and been through experiences calculated to make him a colleague of phenomenal value for any scientist seeking Nature's hidden mysteries.

   Urged by her uneasiness, Dalton became a still more frequent visitor at the